dolfolife/dolfolife/README.md

 ## Key Achievements

-- 🛡️ **Platform Security**: Delivered core OAuth services and improved security posture at GoDaddy.
+- 👥 **Org Scale**: Led 14+ engineers across EM roles at Superbet and GoDaddy, and 13+ at VMware.
-- 📈 **High Scale Systems**: Architected high-scale platforms at Fever (850k tx/day), GoDaddy, and VMware.
+- 🛡️ **Platform Standards**: Established OAuth as the default for all net-new internal services at GoDaddy via compliance-enforced adoption gates.
-- 💓 **Transformation**: Reduced Sev-1 incidents by 40% and increased deployments by 50% at VMware.
+- 📈 **Operational Excellence**: Cut Sev-1 incidents by 40% and boosted deployment frequency by 50% for 80+ teams at VMware.
-- 💻 **Open Source**: Maintainer for Knative; delivered major releases and driven RFCs.
+- 🌍 **Multi-market Delivery**: Leading legacy gaming platform migration across 11+ providers for Romania go-live at Superbet.

 ## My Life Philosophy